Adjuvo/firmware-releases/README.md

 Click on connect.
 This should bring up the next window.

-3. Select the correct binary (note: left or right SenseGloves need different versions)
+2. Send File Name: Select the correct binary (note: left or right SenseGloves need different versions)

-4. Set the Address to 0x6000
+3. Address: Set the Address to 0x6000

-5. Press 'Send file'
+4. Press 'Send file'

 Wait for the process to complete, it could be rather slow and could last a few minutes.
 The following screenshot gives an overview of the steps 3, 4, 5